scala-subscript/subscript/README.md

   Finally, `script live = {!println("Hello")!} {!println("World")!}` is a simple script that prints "Hello World" from two Scala code blocks.
 5. Execute the project by running `sbt run`
 6. Debug the project with SubScript Graphical Debugger by running `sbt ssDebug`

+## Further learning
+- [Koans](https://github.com/scala-subscript/koans) is an easy way to learn the fundamentals of SubScript by doing.
-7. To check out the official examples, go to the [examples repository](https://github.com/scala-subscript/examples) and follow its "Getting Started" guide
+- To check out the official examples, go to the [examples repository](https://github.com/scala-subscript/examples) and follow its "Getting Started" guide

 ## Getting Started for the contributors
 ### Structure